lsst-dm/dmtn-250/index.rst

 Using that data, as well as Phalanx configuration and secrets, Repertoire will then provide the various service and data discovery APIs as described below.
 Repertoire will not do any data discovery or dynamic analysis of the environment; all data that it provides must come from its Phalanx confiugration and built-in rules to derive service URLs from Phalanx configuration information.

-Repertoire will also provide a client library, available from PyPI as ``rubin-rsp-repertoire``, that can be used to easily query Repertoire for service and data discovery implementation.
+Repertoire will also provide a client library, available from PyPI as ``rubin-repertoire``, that can be used to easily query Repertoire for service and data discovery implementation.

 .. _implementation-internal: